SV Rapid Marburg: History

 with the Maribor's city authorities to obtain a football field at the Ljudski vrt area for the next ten years.
 After the thorough renovations, the new pitch was opened on 9 May 1920 in a match between Rapid and Slovan, which Slovan won 4–2.
 In the inaugural season of the Ljubljana Subassociation League in 1920, Rapid finished as runners-up behind Ilirija from Ljubljana.
-In the next few years (1921 to 1924), Rapid always finished behind their city rivals I. SSK Maribor in the Maribor subdivision, and therefore failed to qualify for the play-offs.
-However, in the next three seasons, Rapid reached the final again, but lost to Ilirija on all three occasions.
+In the next few years, from 1921 to 1924, Rapid always finished behind their city rivals I. SSK Maribor in the Maribor subdivision, and therefore failed to qualify for the play-offs.
+Yet, in the next three seasons, Rapid reached the final again, but lost to Ilirija on all three occasions.

 In 1927, the club was affected by financial problems and was almost disbanded.
 A year later, Rapid moved to the newly built Poljane Sports Complex; the reason why Rapid left the Ljudski vrt area, despite having a ten-year rental agreement, is unknown.
 In the 1932–33 season, Rapid once again finished as runners-up of the league behind I. SSK Maribor.
-During the World War II, Rapid competed in the Styrian league competitions organised by the Nazi Germany, and was disbanded after the war when the German Army left Maribor.
-The club played in black and blue kits with stripes.
+During World War II, Rapid competed in the Styrian league competitions organised by Nazi Germany.
+The club was disbanded after the war, when the German Army left Maribor.